EdZeno/CV/README.md

 I like to read but in order to keep things balanced I also like to exercise.
 I enjoy my weekly muay thai trainings, and a bit of extreme sporting activity every now and then.
 I am a big admirer, but a poor practitioner of stoic philosophy.
-I code in the following languages: Ruby, JS, React
+I code in the following languages: Ruby, JS, React.
+I am using the following testing frameworks: RSpec, Jasmine, Jest, Cypress.
 I speak the following languages: Hungarian, Ukrainian, English, Russian.